 Students need social interaction, and collaborating with one another is an effective strategy for learning that also supports the whole child.
 The key is trying to ensure that students are collaborating and connecting with each other multiple times each week through thoughtful, yet simple lessons.

-Feedback on Student WorkFeedback has the potential to have a powerful impact on student learning and motivation, and educators will need means to assess (even if not through graded tests) how students are progressing in their learning.
+Feedback has the potential to have a powerful impact on student learning and motivation, and educators will need means to assess (even if not through graded tests) how students are progressing in their learning.
 Regular and timely feedback will play an important role in guiding students in their instruction.

 Addressing social and emotional learning (SEL) effectively is proven to support the whole child and increase achievement, and this is never more important than during a crisis.
 As schools, districts, and teachers work to provide continuity of learning for their students, SEL should be at the forefront of structures and learning opportunities.

 As schools and teachers design learning opportunities, the Instructional Design Principles are intended to serve as guideposts for developing lessons and connecting communities.
 It is important to remember that instruction during remote learning will look different than it does in the face-to-face classroom.
 The current cause of remote learning and the fact that students and families cannot come together in a physical space make the sense of community and belonging only more important.

 The Friday Institute is partnering with the North Carolina Department of Public Instruction to provide professional learning opportunities for educators to support their implementation of remote learning during the COVID-19 crisis.
 Sessions will be run multiple times and will change week by week.
-Learn more about Remote Learning to Support NC Educators.

 Friday Institute and NCDPI Release Instructional Design Resources to Support Educators in Remote Teaching and Learning